SJSU272Spring2019/Project-Group-2/README.md

 # Project-Group-2

-# Log Mining using Natural Language Processing for Anomaly Detection
+# Anomaly Detection as a Service